snimmagadda1/s11a.com/content/03-11-2023/index.md

 ```

-I've put together example code thatdemonstrates the process [here](https://github.com/snimmagadda1/azure-cosmos-stored-procedure-pagination-continuation).
+I've put together example code that demonstrates the process [here](https://github.com/snimmagadda1/azure-cosmos-stored-procedure-pagination-continuation).
 Simply clone, set the env vars for your cosmos instance, package, and then run it to inspect the output of the procedure calls:

 ```log
 INFO: Getting database account endpoint from https://XXXX.documents.azure.com:443/